Fatal1ty/mashumaro/web/docs/06-field-options.md

 )
 ```

 Aliases are used for input by default.
 Output keeps Python field names unless `serialize_by_alias=True`, a dynamic `by_alias=True` flag is enabled, or a dialect selects alias output.
+A [tagged discriminator](#/docs/discriminator) whose `field` matches an aliased model field also accepts those aliases as tag keys.

 ```python
 @dataclass